mattrips/scratchPad/ProtocolConformance 200703.md

 ```

 ### 1.5.2 Implementations on Different Protocols
-*Subject to the limitation stated in Section 1.5.4:*, if one implementation is declared in an extension of one protocol and another implementation is declared in an extension of protocol `P2`, then:
+*Subject to the limitation stated in Section 1.5.4*, if one implementation is declared in an extension of one protocol and another implementation is declared in an extension of another protocol, then:
+(i) if one of the protocols refines the other protocol, the
  (i) if `P2` refines `P1`, *i<sub>2</sub>* is more specialized,
  (ii) if `P1` refines `P2`, *i<sub>1</sub>* is more specialized, and
  (iii) otherwise, *i<sub>1</sub>* and *i<sub>2</sub>* present an ambiguity.